Hoskins hits 3-run double, Phillies beat Blue Jays 5-1

 SPECIAL DAY

-It was 25 years ago Friday that Phillies manager Joe Girardi caught Yankees pitcher Dwight Gooden’s no-hitter against Seattle.
+It was 25 years ago Friday that Girardi caught Yankees pitcher Dwight Gooden’s no-hitter against Seattle.

 Gooden threw the gem knowing that his father was awaiting heart surgery.